mit212/lab1_2024/README.md

     Delete the `.pio` folder and put the microcontroller into *download* mode again.
 The onboard LED on the microcontroller **should be off** when it is in *download* mode.
 Make sure you clicked `RST` **while you are still holding down** `BOOT`.
 You should only let go of `BOOT` after you have let go of `RST`.
     </details>
 4. Click the right arrow at the bottom of the screen to upload the code on the microcontroller.
+The upload process also includes compiling so if you only make small changes in the future, you don't need to also build before uploading.
   ![](./.images/upload.png)
 5. Run the code by clicking `RST`.
 You should see the onboard LED change colors!
 6. For the lab partner who did not get to use their machine to upload code on the microcontroller yet, open `src/robot/blink_test.cpp`.